opkvysxct/Multilib-Rewrite/README.md

 You can find everything in the [docs](https://opkvysxct.github.io/Multilib-Rewrite/).

 ## Last note
-Remember to use newest version only, as older version may contain serious bugs. <br/>
+Remember to ALWAYS use the newest version only, as older versions may contain serious bugs or memory leaks. <br/>
 Special thanks to [Fengee](https://github.com/NiceAssasin123) & [Sani](https://github.com/AlwaysSunnySani) for help.